danielholgate/marklogic-kinesis-connector/README.md

 ## Building the Connector

-To download required dependencies and build the project execute **ant build**
+1. Execute **ant setup**  this will download the Ivy dependency management jar and get the project ready

+2. Execute **ant build** to build the project (download dependencies, compile, package into jar)

-When this completes the **build** directory should have been created containing **marklogic-kinesis.jar** and the following two sub-directories:
+When this completes the **build** directory should have been created containing **marklogic-kinesis.jar** and two sub-directories:

 **config** directory containing **MarkLogic.properties** and **log4j.properties**